-Germany-based Sea Cloud Cruises operates two of the poshest old-world sailing ships you can find.
+Germany-based Sea Cloud Cruises operates two (three beginning August 2020) of the poshest old-world sailing ships you can find.
 The four-masted SEA CLOUD was commissioned by super rich Wall Street tycoon E. F. Hutton in 1931 and decorated by his extravagant heiress and businesswoman wife Marjorie Merriweather Post, who spared no expense outfitting the ship in the finest marble, gold-trim and mahogany.

-SEA CLOUD (built 1931, 64 p) and SEA CLOUD II (b.
+SEA CLOUD (built 1931, 64 p), SEA CLOUD II (b.
 2001, 94 p) and SEA CLOUD SPIRIT (b.
 2020, 138 p)

 On Europe cruises expect mostly Germans, plus some other Europeans and a sprinkling of North Americans and others, majority 50+.
 In the Caribbean, it’s about 30% American passengers, 30% German, 20% British, and the rest from elsewhere in Europe.

 3 (SEA CLOUD), 4 (SEA CLOUD II); no elevators.
 (SEA CLOUD SPIRIT) to be advised.